-NVIDIA TensorRT™ is a platform for high-performance deep learning inference.
+NVIDIA TensorRT™ is an SDK for high-performance deep learning inference.
 It includes a deep learning inference optimizer and runtime that delivers low latency and high-throughput for deep learning inference applications.
 TensorRT-based applications perform up to 40x faster than CPU-only platforms during inference.
 With TensorRT, you can optimize neural network models trained in all major frameworks, calibrate for lower precision with high accuracy, and finally deploy to hyperscale data centers, embedded, or automotive product platforms.

-TensorRT is built on CUDA, NVIDIA’s parallel programming model, and enables you to optimize inference for all deep learning frameworks leveraging libraries, development tools and technologies in CUDA-X AI for artificial intelligence, autonomous machines, high-performance computing, and graphics.
+TensorRT is built on CUDA, NVIDIA’s parallel programming model, and enables you to optimize inference for all deep learning frameworks leveraging libraries, development tools and technologies in CUDA-X for artificial intelligence, autonomous machines, high-performance computing, and graphics.

 TensorRT provides INT8 and FP16 optimizations for production deployments of deep learning inference applications such as video streaming, speech recognition, recommendation and natural language processing.
 Reduced precision inference significantly reduces application latency, which is a requirement for many real-time services, auto and embedded applications.

 You can import trained models from every deep learning framework into TensorRT.
 After applying optimizations, TensorRT selects platform specific kernels to maximize performance on Tesla GPUs in the data center, Jetson embedded platforms, and NVIDIA DRIVE autonomous driving platforms.